 Artists and dreamers come to Little India and perhaps, this is why the LASALLE College of the Arts, the Nanyang Academy of Fine Arts and the School of the Arts, all leading art schools in Singapore, are situated in the vicinity.

-The most convenient way to get to Little India currently is via MRT on the North East Line with stops at Little India and Farrer Park MRT Stations.
+The most convenient way to get to Little India currently is via MRT on the North East Line with stops at Little India MRT Station and Farrer Park MRT Station.
 The Downtown Line provides even more access, especially to the Jalan Besar side.

 Buses also ply all the roads that bound Little India and vehicular access to Bugis, Dhoby Ghaut, Lavender, Boon Keng, Novena and Bukit Timah is easy and convenient.
 Residents will also be able to get to other parts of Singapore via the Central Expressway (CTE).